HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 HIV is a topic only a few know about.
 But why is it so?
 There is a stigma around this term, which is why it is not openly discussed.
 People judge someone who talks about HIV or AIDS.

-Also, the main problem is the negative attitude of people towards HIV-positive individuals, which leads to a bigger issue of discrimination towards people with the infection.
-Society judges people with HIV, often thinking that only a certain group can have this infection and that such people deserve it because of their choices.
+Also, the main problem is the negative attitude of people toward HIV-positive individuals, which leads to a bigger issue of discrimination towards people with the infection.

 This constant neglection from people can lead to HIV-positive individuals having a negative self-image.
 The person may feel embarrassed and ashamed for this very reason.
 That is also one of the reasons why people give HIV-positive individuals treatment is disrespectful and not accepted.

-People need to know that HIV is not spread from physical touch or by simply being around the infected person.
-It does not spread from talking or shaking hands with the HIV-positive person.
+People need to know that HIV is not spread by physical touch or by simply being around the infected person.
+It does not spread from talking or shaking hands with an HIV-positive person.
 HIV cannot be transmitted via contact.

-The negative effects of discriminating against people living with HIV are a big reason to educate such people about this virus.
-HIV infection is a severe condition that can occur to anyone regardless of age, gender, color, or social or financial status.
+The negative effects of discriminating against people living with HIV positive are a big reason to educate such people about this virus.
+HIV positive infection is a severe condition that can occur to anyone regardless of age, gender, colour, or social or financial status.

 Schools can introduce a curriculum where they can teach students more about HIV and AIDS.
 The more openly we talk about HIV, the more people will understand that it is a disease that can affect anybody and that it’s normal to talk about it and not be ashamed of it.

-The day we realize that our fight is not just against HIV and its damaging effects on our body but also the stigma around HIV, we will have won half of this war against HIV and AIDS.
+The day we realize that our fight is not just against HIV and its damaging effects on our body but also the stigma around HIV positive , we will have won half of this war against HIV and AIDS.
+Stay safe and healthy!